 The fair share affordable housing obligation consists of a rehabilitation component (present need) and a new construction component (prospective need).
 The new construction component consists of the Prior Round obligation (calculated by the Council on Affordable Housing - "COAH"), the Third Round obligation (calculated in response to a Mercer County Superior Court decision) and the Fourth Round obligation (calculated by the DCA).
 Pursuant to the Amended Fair Housing Act (FHA), the NJ State Department of Community Affairs (DCA) was required to calculate the Fourth Round rehabilitation (present need) and prospective need obligations for municipalities within the State.
-The amended FHA entitled municipalities to commit to a different number if they so chose consistent with the standards set forth in the Amended Fair Housing Act and gave interested parties an opportunity to challenge the number to which the municipality committed.
+The amended FHA entitled municipalities to adjust the obligation if the information used in the DCA calculation was outdated or in error.
 After the review of the DCA methodology for the Fourth Round present and prospective need obligations, the Borough determined that the DCA calculation was correct and adopted the DCA calculations for present and prospective need for the Fourth Round.